marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-loading-related-entities.md

 ## Explicitly Loading

 Even with lazy loading disabled it is still possible to lazily load related entities, but it must be done with an explicit call.
-To do so you use the Load method on the related entity’s entry.
+To do so you use the Load method on the related entity?s entry.
 For example:

 ```
 using (var context = new BloggingContext())